benjaminpaine/dundergifflin/docs/index.md

 # Optional.
 Autostart this script when the monitor starts.
 Can also pass in multiple AUTOSTART= keys to launch more than one.
 ```

 # Examples

-See [../impl/office.py](the main dundergifflin bot's) implementation for an example.
+See [the main dundergifflin bot's](../impl/office.py) implementation for an example.

 # Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.